-Born in Tokyo, violinist Karen Gomyo grew up in Montreal and New York.
-Recipient of the prestigious Avery Fisher Career Grant in 2008, she has been hailed by the Chicago Tribune as “A first-rate artist of real musical command, vitality, brilliance and intensity”, and by the Cleveland Plain Dealer as “captivating, honest and soulful, fueled by abundant talent but not a vain display of technique”.
+Recipient of the prestigious Avery Fisher Career Grant in 2008, violinist Karen Gomyo has been hailed by the Chicago Tribune as “A first-rate artist of real musical command, vitality, brilliance and intensity”, and by the Cleveland Plain Dealer as “captivating, honest and soulful, fueled by abundant talent but not a vain display of technique”.

-Karen Gomyo plays on a Stradivarius violin that was bought for her exclusive use by a private sponsor.
-She lives in New York City.
+Karen Gomyo plays the “Aurora, ex-Foulis” Stradivarius violin of 1703 that was bought for her exclusive use by a private sponsor.

 For further information please visit the website www.karengomyo.com.

 2015|2016: Please contact june Artists Management if you wish to edit this biography.